ArcaneEngineer/ECS-tutorials/part6.md

 }
 ```

 As you can see, each initialiser is now with its associated [POD](https://en.wikipedia.org/wiki/Passive_data_structure) prototype in a kind of organisational "folder" object (`transform`, `hull` etc.).
-We do not put the function into the prototype because the initialiser function does not need to be copied or take up space for every instantiated data component: it is a single, universal function that is used identically by our ECS, for all entities.
+We do not put the initialiser function into the prototype because this function does not need to be copied or take up space for every instantiated data component: it is a single, universal function that is used identically by our ECS, for all entities.

 Now, further down the source file, you will recall that we previously had a section about components, which we will change from